 Eskifjörður – close to the sea and days gone by

-Eskifjörður, a typical East fjord fishing village, has been a trading place since 1800, and now has around 1,000 inhabitants.
+Eskifjörður, a typical East fjord fishing village with about 1,000 inhabitants, has been a trading place since 1800.
 The villagers have endeavoured to preserve old buildings and various fishing culture relics from days gone by, which gives the village a special and interesting atmosphere.
-The village is surrounded by beauty and majestic mountains are reflected in the calm waters.
-Further out by the coast, many farms were formerly settled whereas now few are inhabited.
-There are interesting hiking trails along the shore and in the mountains.
-Opposite the village, on the other side of the fjord, is Hólmanes, a protected area with marked trails.
+The village is nestled in a beautiful fjord with majestic mountains reflecting in the calm waters.
+Further out by the coast, many farms were formerly settled whereas now, few are inhabited, there are fascinating hiking trails along the shore and up in the mountains.
+Opposite the village, on the other side of the fjord, is Hólmanes, a nature conservation area with marked hiking trails.

 Neskaupsstaður and Reyðarfjörður